mirr254/Bright-Events/README.md

 -Create a virtue enviroment to work on
  `virtualenv -p python3 <name>`

--Activate the virtue enviroment
+- Activate the virtue enviroment

   `source <name>/scripts/activate `

 - Install the dependancies

   `pip install -r requirements.txt`

 ## Tests

 Running all tests via nosetests.
 Wil perform tests on the tests folder

-`nosetest tests`
+`nosetests tests/`

 ## Running the app